mankeli/HLSdemo/README.md

 	2. Wait until each panel gets an IP address.
 It will be shown on the panel
 	3. write panel addresses into the config file
 	4. enjoy

+## Demo
+	Simple demo uses SDL2 software rendering to do some basic effect on the LED display.
+	It's meant to run on Raspberry PI / raspbian, but should work on desktops too.
+	Requires libsdl2-dev / libsdl2-ttf-dev libs from APT.

+	Compile with make, and run with ./hlstest for preview.
+	./run.sh also uses panelconfig.txt, which should work with the real display.

+## DHCP server
+	This repository also includes configuration for BusyBox udhcpd server.
+	Run ./runudhcpd.sh in dhcp directory.
+This reconfigures eth0, and starts a dhcp server.
+Should work for Raspberry PI atleast.